plopezgit/Sprint1_T8_Lambdas/README.md

 Given a list of Strings, write a method that returns a list of all strings that contain the letter 'o'.
 Print the result.

-** @plopezgit: Solved by implementing a generic functional interface method using lambda syntax, and Stream filter method**
+**@plopezgit: Solved by implementing a generic functional interface method using lambda syntax, and Stream filter method**

 - Exercise 2

 You have to do the same as in the previous point, but now, the method must return a list with the Strings that, in addition to containing the letter 'o', also have more than 5 letters.
 Print the result.

+** @plopezgit: Solved by re-implementing a generic functional interface method using lambda syntax, and Stream filter method**

 - Exercise 3